ournetworks/2020/presenters/presenter-acceptance-email.md

 Thank you for your submission [Session]: [URL]

+Regretfully and after careful deliberation, the organizing team has decided to postpone Our Networks 2020 to later this year.

+This year has held a lot of surprises, and planning and event in the midst of COVID-19 has encompassed many of them.
+Despite managing some of the uncertainty by transitioning online, many aspects of the event have been slower to coalesce in 2020 than in years prior.
+Rather than push ahead with the original dates and a more rushed event, we've decided to slow down and take the time required to ensure we deliver the best version we can of our first fully-online conference.

+Our core conference days will now take place September 8-13, 2020 - we hope you can still join us!

+Again, we regret the shift – we sincerely hope you are still able to participate.

 [We had a few questions about your submission we wanted to clarify before we are able to determine whether we can accomodate your session:

 -